 The Criminal Investigations Section (CIS) is a functional entity of the Investigations Bureau of the Alexandria Police Department commanded by two Lieutenants.
 The CIS commanders report directly to the captain of the Investigations Bureau.
 The Investigations Commander, in turn, reports directly to the Deputy Chief of Police.

 The section is divided into two subsections, the Crimes Against Persons Section and the Property and Financial Crime Section.
-Each is comprised of the following units: Violent Crimes Unit, Gang Unit, Property Crimes Unit, Youth Unit, Financial and Computer Crimes Unit and the Domestic Violence Unit.
+Each is comprised of the following units: Violent Crimes Unit, Property Crimes Unit, Domestic Violence and Special Victims' Unit, and the Financial Crimes Unit.
 Each of these units is supervised by a sergeant.